Your vaccination destination for flu vaccinations

 - Tips on how to get well and stay well if you catch the flu

 Book in a Flu Vaccination for your best defence against the flu.
-By getting your flu vaccination you’re not just protecting yourself, you’re also protecting vulnerable people who cannot receive the vaccine themselves.

 The flu season is a period characterised by the prevalence of an outbreak of influenza (flu).
 The season occurs during the cold half of the year in each hemisphere.
 This is because the virus survives better in cold weather which increases the chance of it passing from person to person.
 Around 8% of the Australian population catches the flu each season (usually in winter).
 There are many types of influenza viruses, so the number of people suffering flu-related illnesses can vary widely from season to season.

 Pharmacies play a growing role in slowing the spread of influenza.
 As Australia’s most trusted pharmacy brand, Amcal leads the way with safe, secure, and private flu vaccination and consultation services.

 Flu can cause mild to severe illness, which can at times lead to hospitalisation.
 Unlike the common cold, flu symptoms tend to appear suddenly.
 Within a few hours, a person may transition from feeling fine to feeling miserable.
 Flu symptoms are similar to cold symptoms but are usually more severe and last longer.
 A high fever occurs more commonly with the flu than with a cold, and it often appears before other symptoms.

 Because symptoms of the flu, cold and COVID-19 are similar, the difference between them cannot be made based on symptoms alone.
 Testing is needed to tell what the illness is and to confirm a diagnosis.
 If you or a loved one experiences flu-like symptoms, it is time to get tested, stay home, and stop the spread.